ma-chengyuan/just-latex/README.md

 That's it.
 10 steps, 1 file in, 1 file out.

-## Dependencies
+## Dependencies and Building

 To run this program you will need Pandoc and a TeX distribution.
 To build it you further need a Rust toolchain and a C toolchain.
-Clone this repo (with the `synctex` submodule), and run `cargo build`.
+Clone this repo (make sure you use `git clone --recurse-submodules` so the `synctex` code is cloned), and run `cargo build`.

 ## Configuration